-The Business course team is committed to ensuring a balanced approach to assessment, appropriate for a diverse cohort.
+The International Business Management course team is committed to ensuring a balanced approach to assessment, appropriate for a diverse cohort.
 The assessment mix therefore comprises a broad range of assessments including examinations, reports, presentations/posters, digital outputs, theoretically focused papers, and reflective pieces.

 Formative assessments have been devised at module level, to provide a platform for you to demonstrate your knowledge and understanding of relevant course material and to provide a chance for you to gain feedback to help you to successfully complete work that is formally assessed (summative assessments).
-Formative assessment may take place within timetabled lectures, seminars or workshops etc. Examples of classbased formative assessments include: phase tests, practice examinations, individual or group presentations with oral feedback, peer assessment within class and seminar tasks that include review and feedback.
+Formative assessment may take place within timetabled lectures, seminars or workshops etc. Examples of class-based formative assessments include: phase tests, practice examinations, individual or group presentations with oral feedback, peer assessment within class and seminar tasks that include review and feedback.
 Formative assessment may also include work that you need to complete independently, outside of your normal class contact hours such as short answer questions, written responses to case studies, short articles and essays.

-At every level you will be assessed on both academic and practical knowledge and understanding, and on your ability to relate theory to practice and vice versa.
-Often assessed tasks will draw on real word business issues and problems in the form of case studies, workplace simulations and other work-like experiences such as consultancy exercises, other assessments may be based on direct experience you undertake in the workplace.
+You will be assessed on both academic and practical knowledge and understanding, and on your ability to relate theory to practice and vice versa.
+Often assessed tasks will draw on real word business issues and problems in the form of case studies, and/or workplace simulations.